opq8/homeassistant-badnest/info.md

 # badnest

 A bad Nest integration.
 This is a second revival of the project for my personal HA instance.
-My fork is from https://github.com/therealryanbonham/badnest,  that uses the web api.
+My fork is from [therealryanbonham](https://github.com/therealryanbonham/badnest), although original project was created and now deleted by [USA-RedDragon](https://github.com/USA-RedDragon).
 The name comes from the original author.

 ## What changed in fork ?
-I only own Nest protect, so that's the device that I maintain and refactored.
-I refactored some sensors and added bunch of binary sensors states like motion detection, house occupancy, health status and included attributes like replacement and manufacturing dates, serial number etc.
+I only own Nest protect, so that's the device that I refactored and maintain atm
+- added bunch of binary sensors like motion detection, house occupancy, health status
+- included attributes (replacement and manufacturing dates, serial number etc.)
 <br><br>
 - - -
 (Original readme follows)